Turbulent Dynamics in Active Solids

-{\it Results} --- In the initial stage of the ordering process the particles move in random directions, which results in a quite rapid buildup of elastic forces.
-Small domains of polar order start to grow, which forces other particles to align.
-The polar order is measured by: $\Pi=|\sum\limits_{i=1}^N {\bf p}_i|/N$.
-At the start of the simulation $\Pi=0$ and perfect order $\Pi \approx 1 $ is always achieved at long times.
+The class of turbulence we shall consider is freely developing turbulence, somewhat different from steady-state turbulence usually studied in active fluids.
+We are interested in the transient dynamics of ordering, starting from an initially disordered state that evolves into global large-scale motion.
+It may be considered to be within the same class of phenomena as freely developing two-dimensional inertial turbulence that evolves from initially small vortices that merge into larger vortices and form a transient scale-invariant velocity field~\cite{tabeling1997}.
+A similar type of developing turbulence has also been found in polar active fluids~\cite{rana2020}.
+Our initial motivation for studying this ordering dynamics came from experiments on solid epithelial monolayers~\cite{lang2024}, where the polar ordering process takes about one day for an epithelial patch of radius \SI{1}{cm}.
+(This may be perceived as a slow dynamics, but as will be argued later that it should probably be considered as a very fast ordering dynamics, taking into account the slow motion of cells).
+In the initial stage of the ordering process the particles move in random directions, which results in a rapid buildup of elastic forces.
+Small domains of polar order start to grow, which in turn drives the alignment of neighbouring domains.
+The polar order is measured by: $\Pi=|\sum_{i=1}^N {\bf p}_i|/N$.
+At the start of the simulation one has $\Pi=0$ and perfect order $\Pi \approx 1 $ is always achieved at long times.
 The final ordered state is moving in a straight line with little fluctuations.
-The ordering process is however not a regular coarsening process, the polar order parameter evolves in a non-monotonous and intermittent manner (supplemental Figs.~8--9).
-The elastic deformations of the solid are quite weak throughout the whole ordering process, as shown in Fig.~1a, and would hardly evoke turbulent dynamics.
-However, the velocity field varies strongly both in direction and magnitude during the ordering process, as shown in Figs.~1b and 1c.
-The velocity vorticity field shows a broad variation of structures from small to large scales, reminiscent of turbulent structures (Fig.~3a).
-Notice, however, that the vorticity map exhibits more string-like structures than vortices, which means that the velocity field is dominated by fronts of sudden change of velocity, a kind of domain walls, which appear very clearly in the angular velocity field (time derivative of velocity direction), Fig.~3d.
+The ordering process is however not a regular coarsening process, the polar order parameter evolves in a non-monotonous and intermittent manner (supplemental Fig.~8).
+The elastic deformations of the solid are quite weak throughout the whole ordering process, as shown in Supplemental Fig.6, and would hardly evoke turbulent dynamics.
+However, the velocity field varies strongly both in direction and magnitude during the ordering process, as shown in Figs.~\ref{fig:1}(a) and \ref{fig:1}(b).
+The velocity vorticity field shows a broad variation of structures from small to large scales, reminiscent of turbulent structures~[Fig.~\ref{fig:3}(a)].
+Notice, however, that the vorticity map exhibits more string-like structures than vortices, which means that the velocity field is dominated by fronts of sudden change of velocity, a kind of domain walls, which appear very clearly in the angular velocity field (time derivative of velocity direction), Fig.~\ref{fig:3}(d).
 A very similar domain wall structure was also found experimentally in solid epithelial cells during ordering~\cite{lang2024}.